blz-ea/iac/README.md

 <img src="./.github/header.png">
 </div>

-A boilerplate to create a full Infrastructure as Code repository for various cloud environments, from provisioning to deployment with:
+A boilerplate to create a full Infrastructure as Code for various cloud environments, from provisioning to deployment with:

 - **Terraform**
 - **Ansible**